-Members of the OPP Anti-Rackets Branch and Canadian Anti-Fraud Centre (CAFC) are warning Ontario businesses to confirm their emails and phone messages due to two recent scams known as the Business Executive scam and the Card Not Present scam, according to a news release from the OPP on May 16.
+Members of the OPP Anti-Rackets Branch and Canadian Anti-Fraud Centre (CAFC) are warning Ontario businesses to confirm their emails and phone messages due to two recent scams known as the Business Executive scam and the Card Not Present scam.

 In the Card Not Present scam, Ontario businesses that have existing relationships and accounts with suppliers, wholesalers or contractors are targeted.
 Fraudsters who claim to represent an existing supplier or contractor send a spoofed email informing the buyers of a change in payment arrangements.
 The email provides “new” banking details and requests that future payments be made to this “new” account, redirecting money to the scammer.

 Fraudsters are also calling local businesses and providing stolen credit card information in order to make large purchases, according to the OPP.
 The scam comes in with the urgency placed on the purchase, causing the supplier to fall victim when they should have waited the proper time in order for the purchase to clear.
 Often the business owner is left responsible for the outstanding amount.

 If you or someone you know suspect they’ve been a victim of a Business Executive Scam or the Card Not Present Scam, contact your local police service and the Canadian Anti-Fraud Centre by phone at 1-888-495-8501 or through their website.

 For more information on this scam and others, visit the OPP or the Canadian Anti-Fraud Centre websites for preventative tips and fraud awareness.
 The Competition Bureau of Canada also offers The Little Black Book of Scams for additional educational and preventative tips to prevent fraud.